-At June 30, 2016, the District reported a liability of \$27,269,277 for its proportionate share of the MPSERS net pension liability.
-The net pension liability was measured as of September 30, 2015, and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation rolled forward from September 2014.
+At June 30, 2017, the District reported a liability of \$28,330,722 for its proportionate share of the MPSERS net pension liability.
+The net pension liability was measured as of September 30, 2016, and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation rolled forward from September 2015.
 The District's proportion of the net pension liability was determined by dividing each employer's statutorily required pension contributions to the system during the measurement period by the percent of pension contributions required from all applicable employers during the measurement period.
-At September 30, 2015, the District's proportion measured as of September 30, 2014.
+At September 30, 2016, the District's proportion was .11355371 percent, which was an increase of .00190889 percent from its proportion measured as of September 30, 2015.